SS Great Britain: Awards

 The engineers Fenton Holloway won the IStructE Award for Heritage Buildings in 2006 for the restoration of Great Britain.
-In May of that year, the ship won the prestigious Gulbenkian Prize for museums and galleries.
+In May of that year, the ship won the prestigious Gulbenkian Prize for museums and galleries, now known as Museum of the Year.
 The chairman of the judging panel, Professor Robert Winston, commented:

 The project won The Crown Estate Conservation Award in 2007, and the European Museum of the Year Awards Micheletti Prize for 'Best Industrial or Technology Museum'.
 In 2008 the educational value of the project was honoured by the Sandford Award for Heritage Education.

 Being Brunel

-'Being Brunel' is a museum dedicated to Isambard Kingdom Brunel and built on the harbour next to his ship.
+Being Brunel is a museum dedicated to Isambard Kingdom Brunel and built on the harbour next to his ship.
 Opened in 2018, it holds thousands of Brunel-related items, such as his school reports, his diaries and his technical drawing instruments.
 Costing £2 million, it occupies buildings on the quayside including Brunel's drawing office.
 It includes a reconstruction of his dining room from Duke Street, and the drawing office has been restored to its 1850 condition.